 If you have diabetes mellitus, your body does not use and store sugar properly.
 High blood-sugar (glucose) levels can damage blood vessels in the retina, the nerve layer at the back of the eye that senses light and helps to send images to the brain.
 The damage to retinal vessels is referred to as diabetic retinopathy.

-There are two types of diabetic retinopathy: nonproliferative diabetic retinopathy (NPDR) and proliferative diabetic retinopathy (PDR).
+Types of diabetic retinopathyThere are two types of diabetic retinopathy: nonproliferative diabetic retinopathy (NPDR) and proliferative diabetic retinopathy (PDR).

 NPDR, commonly known as background retinopathy, is an early stage of diabetic

 retinopathy.
 In this stage, tiny blood vessels within the retina leak blood or fluid.
-The leaking fluid causes the retina to swell or to form deposits called exudates.
+The leaking fluid causes the retina to swell or to form deposits called exudates.Many people with diabetes have mild NPDR, which usually does not affect their vision.
+When vision is affected it is the result of macular edema and/or macular ischemia.

 Macular edema is swelling, or thickening, of the macula, a small area in the center of the retina that allows us to see fine details clearly.
 The swelling is caused by fluid leaking from retinal blood vessels.
 It is the most common cause of visual loss in diabetes.
 Vision loss may be mild to severe, but even in the worst cases, peripheral vision continues to function.